codematsing/django-formset-debug/docs/source/development.rst

 ===================

-The client part consists of a few TypeScript modules which all are compiled and bundled to JavaScript using ``npm run esbuild``.
+The client part consists of a few TypeScript modules which all are compiled and bundled to JavaScript using ``npm run esbuild.modular``.
 The default TypeScript compiler used in this project is esbuild_, which currently is the fastest compiler of its kind.

 .. _esbuild: https://esbuild.github.io/

 The client can be built in three ways:

-.. rubric:: ``npm run esbuild``
+.. rubric:: ``npm run esbuild.modular``

 This creates a bundle of JavaScript modules.
 The main entry point is found in file ``formset/static/formset/django-formset.js``.
 This file only contains the core functionality, ie.